lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 That’s going to change now.

-We are going to assert that the order is placed as soon as the user provides all the necessary answers.
+We are going to assert that the order is placed as soon as the user provides all the required answers.

 It will be another test step.

 For convenience, all the test steps related to orders will live in a dedicated file - test/steps/order.

-The `consumeEffects` function from the rosmaro-testing-library will help to make sure that the expected effect is returned.
+The `consumeEffects` function from the rosmaro-testing-library will help us to make sure that the expected effect is returned.

 It builds a test step that allows to examine (egg-za-min) all the effect objects returned by the previous steps.

 It’s a good start to just cause an effect, even if it’s incomplete.

-That’s why for now we will just cause a generic “ORDER” effect.
+That’s why for now we will cause a very generic “ORDER” effect.

-We will add the order details later.
+We will populate it with details later.

 Because the order is supposed to be placed in various moments, like after the MeansOfTransport step or sometimes, but not always, after the Tariffs step, it deserves a dedicated node, so that we can clearly express it in the graph.